Maruf4979/PYQ_Application/README.md

 # PYQ_Application
-Designing the web page for the previous year question paper for our college semesters exam.
+Designing the web page layout for the previous year question paper for our college semesters exam.